ROKAMETISM/Test-Repository-02/README.md

 I also learned to configure .gitignore so that the compiled executable files are not tracked by git.
 This keeps my repository clean and focused on source code.

 I learned to edit tasks.json so that I can run my C++ code directly from the Codespace terminal.
 This makes development faster and more efficient.
 I basically set up the cppbuild task to create the executable compiled cpp file in the main directory instead of the source directory.

+I installed Live Server VSCode Extension to view live preview of my out.html file.
+I learned to make a basic HTML file named out.html and linked it with style.css.
+I'm planning to use this HTML file to visuallize anything I do with my main.cpp.